AhmedSaadKader/simple_shell/README.md

 Makefile	Compilation rules for building the shell.
 Contributing

-Contributions are welcome!
+## Contributions are welcome!
 If you’d like to contribute, please follow these steps:

     Fork the repository.

-    Create a new branch for your feature or bugfix.
+    Create a new branch for your feature.

     Commit your changes with clear and descriptive messages.

     Submit a pull request.

-License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Acknowledgments